 Reliable automation partners are adding security architecture to the value chain since they know this is a significant concern for manufacturers and a key to competitive advantage in the marketplace.

 For instance, Gemalto Secure Elements and Hardware Security Modules (HSM) are used to secure product manufacturing systems.
 SEs and HSMs allow manufacturers to generate and distribute IDs and certificates for devices, and they authenticate devices, users, and applications that interact with devices.

 They also help secure communication and protect data at rest.

-Similarly, Trusted Key Manager (TKM) plays a crucial role in security.
+Similarly, the Trusted Key Manager (TKM) plays a crucial role in security.

 TKM manages credentials for LoRa devices and networks as well as IoT devices not connected to a cellular network, historically a challenge for manufacturers.